dialogs/dialog-office-bot/JSDBot/README.md

 	}
 }
 ```

-`jiraServiceDeskConfig.host` requires the protocol to be used ( http | https )
+`jiraServiceDeskConfig.host` requires the protocol to be used ( http | https )</br>
-`jiraServiceDeskConfig.port` should match the protocol provided on the host field
+`jiraServiceDeskConfig.port` should match the protocol provided on the host field</br>
-`jiraServiceDeskConfig.context` if your end point is not in the root of the domain, you can add context to the path
+`jiraServiceDeskConfig.context` if your end point is not in the root of the domain, you can add context to the path</br>
 `jiraServiceDeskConfig.authorDomain` this field will be used as domain for the author request ( email field )

 ## Running the jar